-The Sarnia facility is a 499 MW combined-cycle cogeneration facility located in Sarnia, Ontario.
-The facility provides power and steam to nearby industrial facilities owned by ARLANXEO Canada Inc. (formerly LANXESS AG, successor to Bayer Inc.), Nova Chemicals (Canada) Ltd. ("NOVA") (which in turn supplies INEOS Styrolution, a styrene production facility formerly owned by NOVA) and Suncor Energy Products Partnership under contracts terminating in 2022.
-The facility also provides electricity to the IESO under a contract that terminates Dec.
-31, 2025.
-The Company is currently evaluating potential extensions to these power and steam off-take agreements.
-The Sarnia facility uses three Alstom 11N2 gas turbines, each capable of generating between 102 and 118 MW, one condensing steam turbine that can produce 120 MW and back-pressure steam turbines capable of generating 49 MW.
+The Sarnia facility uses three Alstom 11N2 gas turbines, each capable of generating between 102 MW and 118 MW, one condensing steam turbine that can produce 120 MW and back-pressure steam turbines capable of generating 49 MW.
 The facility also incorporates a fired boiler, river-water pumphouses and water treatment plants.
 In 2018, the Sarnia facility's capacity was permanently reduced from 506 MW to 499 MW due to the lay-up of one generator.
 The reduction in capacity does not impact the facility's ability to meet its contractual requirements.